ani03sha/Technical-Interview-Preparation/docs/AEM/Servlets/02_what_is_a_sling_servlet.md

 method is used as the prefix.
 If this entry cannot be derived, a simpe slash - / - is used as the prefix.
 ```

+## Servlet resolution order

+The following order rules are being followed when trying to resolve a servlet for a given request URL and request method
+and multiple candidates would match.
+Then the following candidate is being picked (if one rule doesn't lead to one winner,
+the next rule is being evaluated):

+- The one with the highest number of matching selectors + extension.
+- The one which is registered to a resource type closest to the requested one (when traversing the resource type hierarchy up).
+- The one with the highest `service.ranking` property.

+In case of an OptingServlet not matching the next candidate is being used.